When you think about it, opening a bottle of wine can be seriously hard work.

 We tend, however, to accept these things as ‘part of the ritual’ and, with the aid of cursing and technology, just work on through to drinking the wine.
 But I’m interested to know, is this a problem we’re missing, especially in the context of an ageing population (and its increased levels of disability)?

 What inspired this train of thought was my own struggles with a DIAM sparkling cork.

 While I don’t have a disability (I’m fighting fit really), I do have psoriatic arthritis – a condition associated with joint stiffness and inflammation.
 Thankfully my arthritis is only very mild, and especially so when compared to 15 years ago when it was debilitating (I used to wake up in the morning and be unable to straighten my fingers without pain).
-But it is enough that I get pain in my hands, and makes opening jars and such an occasional nightmare.
+But it is enough that I get pain in my hands, and that makes opening jars and the like such an occasional nightmare.